About The Staff

 Queeries Program Coordinator

-Jill is a US Navy veteran and a proud transgender and queer woman.
+Jill is returning to the QRC from her previous position as the Queer Veterans Peer Mentor.
 She began her work in the queer/trans community in 2012 with the TransActive Gender Center and has since canvassed in support of the Employee Non-Discrimination Act (ENDA), participated in numerous community activist events, and provided valuable support and resources to individuals in the community.
-She is dedicated to listening, learning, and striving for compassionate action.
+Jill is dedicated to listening, learning, and striving for compassionate action.

 Jill will be graduating with a Bachelor’s degree in Psychology with a minor in Philosophy.
 She hopes to continue on to grad school where she will refine the tools needed to become a Licensed Clinical Psychologist specializing in working with queer/trans and gender non-conforming youth and their families.
-Jill spends her scant free time making peculiar, emotional text-based adventure games and providing freelance cuddling to those in need.
+Jill spends her scant free time making sad video games about being trans and providing freelance cuddling to those in need.

 Eli is a new member to the QRC DeskCORE team.
 The are currently studying Health Science, Psychology, and Judaic Studies.
 They are honored to be a part of the QRC staff and being given the ability to hone their professional skills.
 Eli works towards burning down the patriarchy as well as destroying the gender binary.
 They work towards providing inclusive health resources for POC and queer folks along with all of the glorious intersections of that.
 In their free time they can be found doing more work, studying, rage blogging on tumblr, or taking a nap in various places within the QRC.